Busrara/insurance-chatbot-deeplearning/README.md

 3. The system selects an appropriate response from the response pool for that intent.
 4. Performance metrics are tracked and visualized to ensure optimal performance.

+Read my Medium writing on this project to have more clear idea: https://medium.com/@busraracoban/building-an-intelligent-insurance-chatbot-with-deep-learning-and-python-achieving-98-66-accuracy-926fd7fbecfe

 ## Installation

 ```bash